kresnasatya/dev.kresna.me/src/posts/your-favorite-js-libraries-bundle-sizes-in-a-wordle-game.md

 | JS bundle size (in kB) | 195.84          | 33.14            |
 | Time to build (in ms)  | 459             | 289              |

-The result is React bundle sizes is near to 6x than Svelte's bundle sizes.
-Then, time to build in React takes 1.5x than Svelte's bundle sizes.
+The result is React bundle sizes is near to 6x than Svelte's.
+Then, time to build in React takes 1.5x than Svelte's.

 ![Picture of Wordle React and Svelte](../images/wordle-react-svelte.png)